What is Azure Event Grid on Azure IoT Edge?

 When to use Event Grid on IoT Edge

-Event Grid on IoT Edge is built to provide a uniform, easy to use, and reliable eventing model for building event driven architectures between the edge and the cloud.
+Event Grid on IoT Edge provides an easy to use, reliable eventing model for between the edge and the cloud.

 Event Grid on IoT Edge is built with a symmetrical runtime surface area to the Azure cloud service, so you can use the same events and API calls wherever you need.
 Whether you do pub/sub in the cloud, on the edge, or between the two, Event Grid on IoT Edge can now be your one go-to solution.

 Use Event Grid on IoT Edge to trigger simple workflows between modules.
 For example, create a topic and publish "storage blob created" events from your storage module to the topic.
 You can now subscribe one or several functions or custom modules to that topics.

 Extend your functionality between edge devices.
 If you're publishing blob module events and want to use the computational power of multiple near by edge devices, create cross-device subscriptions.

 Finally, connect to the cloud.
 If your blob module events are to be periodically synced to the cloud, use the greater compute available on the cloud, or send processed data up, create additional cloud service subscriptions.

 Event Grid on IoT Edge provides a flexible and reliable decoupled eventing architecture.